grafos-ml/test.fm/sphinx/source/multithreading/getting_started.rst

 Getting Started
 ===============

-The first step is :ref:`installing the Test.fm framework <install-testfm>`.
+The first step is :ref:`installing the Test.fm framework <get-testfm>`.
 After that just run:

 .. code-block:: python
    :linenos: